Srijita-31/BookNest/README.md

-# 🔖BookNest Backend
+# 🔖BookNest

-A RESTful API for a book management application.
+A RESTful API for a personalized digital library application.
 The goal of this project is to provide a backend for users to register, log in, and manage their personal book collections.

 ## Features